 Dolpo region appears in historical records since the 8th century.
-The region lies in Shey Phoksundo National Park at the western part of Nepal, between the Tibet plateau and Dhaulagiri range.
-The Dolpa is divided into two part Upper Dolpa and Lower Dolpa but the entire district was closed to all trekkers until 1989.
+The region lies in Shey Phoksundo National Park in the western part of Nepal, between the Tibet plateau and the Dhaulagiri range.
+The Dolpa is divided into two parts Upper Dolpa and Lower Dolpa but the entire district was closed to all trekkers until 1989.
 The region is normally adherents of "Bon" and has preserved its Tibetan culture in fairly pure form.
 Our trekking to Dolpa is connected by the place named 'Jufal' after taking a short flight from Nepalgunj airport.
-Jufal is a starting and ending point of Upper Dolpa Trek.
+Juphal is a starting and ending point of Upper Dolpa Trek.

 Dolpa was the location for the Oscar-nominated movies "The Himalaya" and “The Caravan” and for the German documentary Dolpo Tulku.
-The trek to the Upper Dolpa consist passes through many mountain ranges of Annapurna, Kanjiroba, and Dhaulagiri and also pass through beautiful villagers, trail route and meet fantastic people.
+The trek to the Upper Dolpa consists of passes through many mountain ranges of Annapurna, Kanjiroba, and Dhaulagiri and also passes through beautiful villages, trail route and meet fantastic people.
 The beauty of the vast Phoksundo Lake during the trek gives lifetime memory.
 Despite less accessibility in this region and tourism restrictions for the more remote parts, Dolpa is still a popular destination for trekking tourism.

 A sweeping scenic flight to Kathmandu through Nepalgunj concludes this fabulous Upper Dolpo trek & Crystal Monastery trekking with excellent guidance and service of Sherpa Expedition and Trekking.